nyudlts/ultraviolet/docs/develop/SAML-integration.md

     # This is used to automatically set email and profile visibility to public to all SAML logged in users - remove this if not required
     "default_visibility": "public",

-    # The following is a hacky implementation.
-It should be False for a fresh invenio installation.
-After creating a community and adding the nyuusers role to the community, add the community ID as a list here
-    # For example: "auto_update_communities": ["c441b9c2-40e0-4035-96cc-8e13bd28d0f7"] where c441b9c2-40e0-4035-96cc-8e13bd28d0f7 is the community ID retrieved from the communities_metadata table.
-If one
-    # community is updated here, no need to update for subsequent communities, they add new group members automatically.
-    "auto_update_communities": False,

     # Inject your remote_app to handler
     # Note: keep in mind the string should match
     # given name for authentication provider